Implications of the first evidence for coherent elastic scattering of reactor neutrinos

 where $M$ is the nuclear mass, $E_{\nu}$ is the antineutrino energy, $G_F$ is the Fermi coupling constant, $q_W = N - (1 -4 \sin^2\theta_W)Z$ is the weak nuclear charge with $\theta_W$ the weak mixing angle, and $F(\mathfrak{q})$ is the Klein-Nystrand parameterization of the nuclear form factor as a function of the momentum transfer $\mathfrak{q}$~\cite{Klein:1999gv}.
 The calculated signal is not sensitive to the specific choice of the commonly used form factors and its uncertainties because of the low momentum transfer in CE$\nu$NS with reactor antineutrinos~\cite{AristizabalSierra:2019zmy}.

 However, the predicted CE$\nu$NS spectrum as a function of the {\it measured} energy is strongly dependent on the germanium quenching factor.
 The quenching factor $Q$ is defined as the ratio of the observable recoil energy in a nuclear recoil $E_I$ (say in the form of ionization or scintillation) to the observable recoil energy in an electron recoil of the same total recoil energy $E_R$, i.e., $Q\equiv E_I/E_R$.
 The differential event rate with respect to ionization energy $E_I$ is \beq \frac{dR}{dE_I}= \frac{dR}{d E_R} \left(\frac{1}{Q}-\frac{E_I}{Q^2}\frac{dQ}{dE_I}\right) \,. \eeq For $E_R\gtrsim 5\text{ keV}_{\rm nr}$, experimental measurements of the quenching factor are well described by the standard Lindhard model~\cite{Lindard}.
-The quenching factor for a recoiling nucleus with atomic number $Z$ is given by
+Under the assumptions that the atomic binding energy of electrons is negligible, and the electronic stopping power is velocity proportional without a threshold velocity, the quenching factor for a recoiling nucleus with atomic number $Z$ is given by